Kong/docs.konghq.com/TECHNICAL-WRITING-GUIDE.md

 *Prerequisites [h3]*

-* A bulleted list of everything a user needs to complete the how-to guide
+* A bulleted list of everything a user needs to complete the How-to guide
+* May be broken up into subsections for clarity

 *Steps [h2]*